For Life’s Unexpected…

 Separate policies might be superior in coverage and protection.
 Many of the BOP’s enhancements have minimal limits.
 Something is better than nothing, but on occasions the enhancement limits are inadequate.
 Therefore the enhancement limits need to be reviewed.
 For some, the policy appears to be the only policy the business owner needs.

 That is false.
-In many cases, workers’ compensation, flood, business auto, equipment floater, etc. are necessary to adequately protect the business.
-For most eligible businesses the business owner’s policy is a good fit.
+In many cases, workers’ compensation, flood, business auto, equipment floater, umbrella, professional liability, etc. are necessary to adequately protect the business.
+However, for most eligible businesses the business owner’s policy is a good fit.

 The following are a few tips you might find helpful: In many cases to increase your general liability coverage to $2,000,000 per occurrence is minimal.
 Ask your agent what the cost would be.
 If you do not have a business auto policy and the insurance company has a hired & non-owned auto liability endorsement, add this endorsement.
 Be sure your coverages adequately comply with any lease or contract.
 Be sure the named insured, who is covered, is correct.